Data Centers in Adelaide

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: Carrier count: over 30.
-The market maintains healthy competition between national incumbents and specialized fiber providers as of December 2025.
-This ensures price transparency and variety for multi-homed configurations.
+Carrier Density & Carrier Neutrality: Carrier count: over 30, as of January 2026.
+The market maintains healthy competition between national incumbents and specialized fiber providers.
+This environment ensures price transparency and variety for multi-homed configurations.

-Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions.
-Adelaide currently lacks direct physical on-ramps from major hyperscalers as of December 2025.
+Direct Cloud On-Ramps: 0 direct on-ramps, as of January 2026.
+Adelaide currently lacks direct physical on-ramps from major hyperscalers.
 Connectivity is typically provisioned via private network interconnects or high-capacity waves to Melbourne hubs.

-Bare Metal: General availability is consistent through global providers and local specialists for edge compute as of December 2025.
-Examples include Hivelocity for standardized deployments and local providers for custom hardware requirements.
+Bare Metal: General availability is consistent through global providers and local specialists for edge compute as of January 2026.
+Hivelocity provides options for standardized deployments, while local providers support specific hardware requirements.

 Power Analysis

-Average Cost Of Power: Industrial electricity ranges from AUD 0.14/kWh to AUD 0.19/kWh as of December 2025.
-South Australia leads in renewable integration, providing a greener profile that helps organizations meet sustainability targets while managing operational expenses.
+Average Cost Of Power: Industrial electricity ranges from AUD 0.14/kWh to AUD 0.19/kWh, as of January 2026.
+South Australia leads in renewable integration, with a 36% renewable energy mix that helps organizations meet sustainability targets.

 Market Access, Business & Tax Climate